Platinum and Diamond Members can now view a full video guide of this method here.

-In this post we’re going to introduce you to the new feature, show you how it works, explain what it can and can’t do, and most importantly, discuss how it can benefit us making money with Matched Betting.
+In this post we’re going to introduce you to their 'lay accumulator' feature, show you how it works, explain what it can and can’t do, and most importantly, discuss how it can benefit us making money with Matched Betting.

 If you’re still quite new to Matched Betting and not sure what an accumulator is yet, we’d recommend that you refer to our training guide ‘Understanding Accumulators’ first, before continuing with this article.